The Best Smart Locks of 2022

 We also found the iOS app slightly more confusing to use if you had more than one lock, and the lock seemed to prefer Wi-Fi over Bluetooth—the opposite of most locks—which means there’s sometimes a weird lag when you’re close to the lock and it switches from one to the other.
 Still, you'll rarely need to use the app when you're standing in front of the lock, so we're okay with this quirk for how reliable the Wi-Fi connectivity was.

 Most smart locks require a bulky panel on at least one side of your door, if not both.
-If you want a smart lock that’s truly incognito, the Level Lock replaces the deadbolt mechanism inside your door, without any other circuitry necessary—you use the same keyhole and indoor lever you have right now, making for an incredibly sleek setup.
+If you want a smart lock that’s truly incognito, the Level Bolt smart lock replaces the deadbolt mechanism inside your door, without any other circuitry necessary—you use the same keyhole and indoor lever you have right now, making for an incredibly sleek setup.

-However, that does mean that the Level Lock is a bit short on features—it only works over Bluetooth, and doesn’t currently support virtual keys.
+The Level Bolt works over Bluetooth and supports virtual keys.
 It is compatible with Apple HomeKit, though, and allows geofencing through that or through the app itself.
 (Though it does have a rather annoying always-on notification when geofencing is enabled on Android.)
-It’s a fascinating design, and if you’re building a HomeKit-powered smart home, it's worth a look—but other locks offer more features for the price.
+It’s a fascinating design, and if you’re building a HomeKit-powered smart home, it's worth a look.

 Anker’s Eufy brand aims to provide versatile smart home products at an affordable price (see our list of the best robot vacuums).
 Its Eufy Security Smart Lock Touch works very well, providing an extremely smooth deadbolt mechanism that's easy to set up and use.
 It's also versatile, offering both a numeric keypad and a fingerprint sensor, though the sensor is a tad slower than other fingerprint locks we tested.